GoogleChrome/web.dev/src/site/content/en/reliable/resilient-search-experiences/index.md

 ## Implement resilient search experiences with Workbox

-While the functionality can be implemented by writing vanilla service worker code, the [Workbox library](https://developers.google.com/web/tools/workbox) makes it easier by providing a [Background Sync module](https://developers.google.com/web/tools/workbox/modules/workbox-background-sync), which takes care of many implementation details for us.
+While Google Search implements this functionality without using Workbox, the [Workbox library](https://developers.google.com/web/tools/workbox) makes it easier by providing a [Background Sync module](https://developers.google.com/web/tools/workbox/modules/workbox-background-sync), which takes care of many implementation details for us.

 ![A service worker and a cache object communicating wiith each other.](workbox-background-sync.png)